-Screen tips are often available for icons and toolbar buttons.
+Screen tips are often available for icons and buttons.

-If you are working in Windows Vista or Win7, skip to the next set of steps.
+If you are working in Windows Vista, Win7, or Win8, skip to the next set of steps.

 The Date/Time Properties dialog box appears.
 This dialog contains a calendar and a clock.
 From here you can change the computer's date and time.

 This is an example of a dialog box, also called just a dialog.

 Let's check out some of the parts of this window.